alexhe/gautomator/README.md

 **Flue** should be able to deploy any layer, and any composant of the layer.

+# How to

+1) get a Go compiler
+2) go get github.com/owulveryck/flue

+# tests and developement

+This work is developed on MacOS and FreeBSD.
+It will be tested as well on Linux.

+I will try to stick to pure go implementation to remain portable.

 # Note
 This project is in developpement.